Pin FAQs

 Do the pins pass Prop 65 testing for California?

-Can I get less than 50 pins made of a design?
+Can I get fewer than 50 pins of a design?

 Do I see a physical sample before production?